What IS Good Luck?

 Personalized Good Luck Charm

-The fact is, anything can be used as a charm, as long as you take its meaning to heart.
+The fact is, anything can be used as a good luck charm or amulet, as long as you take its meaning to heart.
 If it’s meaningful to you, it’s a good start!
 Follow this formula to create your own lucky charm out of jewelry or a knick-knack you can carry in your pocket.

 Take a few slow breaths and center yourself.
-Put the jewelry in front of your and place the coins around it in the shape of a cross.
+Put the jewelry in front of you and place the coins around it in the shape of a cross.

 Draw a circle around all of it, saying: This is my circle, this is my charm.